 Before we get into the main part of the review, let’s see how to use the controller.
 It’s really easy.
 There are a few different functions like HID dimming and light cycle.
 The one here is really easy and you could set your cycle by pressing these buttons and adjusting the time.
 It also has LED dibbing, which you can set at any percentage.
 I recommend above 15%.
 You can turn this on-off or select auto.
 You can also adjust the temperature, can auto-dim them at a certain temperature, or select the shutdown temperature.
 It also has a sunrise and sunset effect, so you can set those.
 It has a configuration button which you can set the date-time, so on and so forth.
 So, it’s pretty straightforward and easy.

-The Grower’s Choice is a vertical grow fixture, but it can be used in a horizontal application including open rooms and tents too.
+The Grower’s Choice ROI-E680 LED Grow Light is a vertical grow fixture, but it can be used in a horizontal application including open rooms and tents too and that is why I wanted too review it.
 It contains eight passively tooled low profile bars across a foldable frame.
 The foldable frame is a boon because it reduces shipping and storage size by half.
 The Grower’s Choice is ready to plug and play out of the box after you hang it up.
 The unit measures 42.4 by 42 by 2.4 inches and it weighs 30 pounds.
 It is designed to replace a light intensity of more than a 1000 watt hid grow light based on its power readings.
 Top bin Osram 120 degree diodes are used across the entire fixture powered by highly efficient drivers.
 The diodes and PCBs are conformally coated to protect them from excess water.

 The fixture is rated IP 65 for dust and moisture.
 Expect about 54,000 hours until the fixture reaches 90% of its original light output.
 This LED emits 1,700 micromoles per second of light with an efficacy of 2.5 micromoles per joule.
 The fixture is manually and remotely dimmable.
 If you don’t use a controller for the fixture, you can dim the fixture from 100% to a set 80% 60% or 40% intensity.
 With the grower’s choice controller or most other controllers, you have more control and options over the set intensities.
 The Grower’s Choice is rated for 110 volts to 277 volts AC and draws an advertised wattage of 680 Watts at the wall.
 However, at 120 volts the fixer pulled 710 Watts from the wall and a 6.0 amp’s at full intensity.
 Expect about 2.94 amps at 240 volts at full intensity.
 Also measured were 540 Watts and 4.6 amps at 80%, 385 Watts and 3.2 amps at 60% intensity, and 265 Watts and 2.2 AMS at 40% intensity.